Avneet06/Snippet-saver/README.md

 # SnippetSaver API

 A backend API built with Node.js, Express, and PostgreSQL to manage user authentication and task management.
-The project uses JWT for authentication, bcrypt for secure password hashing, and protected routes for user-specific data.
+The project uses JWT for authentication, bcrypt for secure password hashing, and protected routes for user-specific data .

 ## Features